fangyiwei98/HOSNet/README.md

-# 🧠 Submission to ACMMM 2026：Boosting Domain Generalization in Remote Sensing Image Segmentation by Large-scale Style Simulation and Multi-scale Model Fine-Tuning
+# 🧠 Submission to TGRS 2026：Boosting Domain Generalization in Remote Sensing Image Segmentation by Large-scale Style Simulation and Multi-scale Model Fine-Tuning

 🧠 Full source code will be released after the paper is accepted.